Skip to content

 Extending Policy

 Policy profiles control Murph's autonomy after a draft exists.
+The profile file owns the default execution mode; config.yaml only stores which profile is selected.

 Use policy when the question is "may Murph send this?"
 Use skills when the question is "how should Murph interpret or answer this?"